Two wheeler tyres – Different types, pros & cons

 2. Not ideal for wet or off-road conditions

 Sport touring tyres are a hybrid between sport and touring tyres.
-They provide performance and grip close to sport tyres while offering enhanced durability and ruggedness for longer rides.
+They provide performance and grip comparable to sports tyres, while offering enhanced durability and ruggedness for longer rides.

 Pros of Sport Touring Tyres